DrugowitschLab/ConnectomeInfluenceCalculator/README.md

 \end{equation}
 $$

-where $\lambda_{max}$ is the largest eigenvalue of $\boldsymbol{W}$.
+where $\lambda_{max}$ is the largest real eigenvalue of $\boldsymbol{W}$.
 The steady-state solution can thus be written as:

 $$
 \begin{equation}
-    \boldsymbol{r}_{\infty} = -\boldsymbol{A}^{-1} \boldsymbol{s}
+    \boldsymbol{r}_{\infty} = - \left( \tilde{\boldsymbol{W}} - \boldsymbol{I} \right)^{-1} \boldsymbol{s} .
 \end{equation}
 $$

-where $\boldsymbol{A} = \tilde{\boldsymbol{W}} - \boldsymbol{I}$.
-All matrix computations are performed using parallel computing libraries PETSc and SLEPc which adapt well to problems involving large, sparse matrices such as in our case and allow fast computation of the steady-state solution.
+All matrix computations are performed using parallel computing libraries PETSc and SLEPc which adapt well to problems involving large, sparse matrices, like neural connectivity matrices, and allow fast computation of the steady-state solution.

-The influence of any seed is defined as the magnitude of neural activity at steady state.
-We wrote a Python code that outputs a Pandas dataframe with neuron IDs and the associated degree of influence a chosen seed exerts on them.
+The influence of any seed is defined as the magnitude of neural activity at steady state, $\boldsymbol{r}_{\infty}$.
+Our Python code supports creating a Pandas dataframe with neuron IDs and the associated degree of influence a chosen seed exerts on them.
 The code also allows users to silence specific neurons throughout the simulation by setting appropriate entries of the connectivity matrix to zero, effectively cutting all synaptic connections from these neurons.
 This helps analyze the impact of any neuron along any pathway between seed and target neurons.

 ## Usage